496 Comments

 this talk and tone you have is Pro-Trump.
 I see too many Americans thinking they are radically anti-white, running behind violent Arabs who refuse to live in peace with the Jews of Israel.
 There will be NO 2nd state.
 The real problem is Arabs there are so racist they refuse to imitate the PEACEFUL black American struggle.
 If my people blew up civilians and raped white women with knives, you would not for one second have this talk.
 Please stop your racism?

 actually very serious...the present Arab path means there will be on Arabs in Greater Israel any longer.
-History and those who ignore: Great black progress in the 60s was followed by black overreach in the 70s and destroyed the Movement.
+History and those who ignore: Great black progress in the 60s was followed by black overreach in the 70s that destroyed the Movement.
 Need to say this over and over cause this is where we are not bright.
 The Jews are going NOWHERE....so the real question is Arab integration into the Jewish state...or they LEAVE.

 the black American guy says Martin Luther King and Civil Rights make us a beacon for the world.
 Did we become a utopia in 1964? (smile) We put forth ideas that made us a shining city on a hill.
 Of course white low achievers (aka trash) will always hate and resent not having an easy way to be lazy and illiterate and still have good money.
 We often have two steps back, as in Trump, but before South Africa, whites in the United States of America showed the world an unmatched decency and dignity that is found nowhere else in the world.